Ahnd6474/LATTE/README.md

 accuracy and regression RMSE values of **2.7** and **3.8&nbsp;nm** for absorption and emission wavelengths, respectively【F:docs/ESMS_VAE.pdf†L12-L23】.

+On the ProteinGym DMS substitution benchmark, ESMS VAE’s latent embeddings yield an average Spearman ρ of 0.7779, effectively capturing mutational effects and surpassing the supervised Kermut model’s 0.6982 performance

 Refer to the PDF for figures, additional experiments, and references.

 ---